The Shema and Holistic Learning

 Missions is an educational pursuit.
-Consider the verses Deut 6:4-9
+Consider the verses Deut 6:4-9, commonly known as the Shema.

-I have no interest in trying to do a solid exegesis of this passage, but consider the wording and the imagery and see how it connects with a number of topics in eduction theory.
+I have no interest in trying to do a solid exegesis of this passage, but consider the wording and the imagery and see how it connects with a number of topics in education theory.
+There is a holistic nature to learning as described in the Shema.
 Consider the following:

 Systems of Learning: